-Julia Coburn is the Program Coordinator for the CBR Canada.
-Previous to the CBR Canada, Julia was the Co-Founder and Executive Director of WorldVuze, a global discussion platform for K-12 students around the world to safely share perspectives.
+Julia Coburn is returning to CBRCanada as the Secretariat Coordinator, previously the CBRCanada Program Coordinator.
+Prior to CBRCanada, Julia was the Co-Founder and Executive Director of WorldVuze, a global discussion platform for K-12 students around the world to safely share perspectives.
 As part of WorldVuze, Julia led multiple national social action challenges for children and youth, including UNICEF Canada’s “Better than Before” campaign, Kids Help Phone’s “Bullying Awareness and Prevention” campaign, and the “Next 150/Les Prochaines 150 Années” campaign supported by Canadian Heritage.
 She also worked in partnership with The Critical Thinking Consortium to develop and facilitate professional development training for teachers to use WorldVuze to help students foster global competency skills.

 Julia has her Master of Environmental Studies in Urban Planning and Bachelor of Science in Biological Anthropology, Political Science and Linguistics.